 The curriculum component for each grade consists of a set of directives for giving (prompts).
 The list below provide examples of our elementary and middle school prompts.
-Each is accompanied by a 30-minute lesson plan containing activities, videos, discussion questions, and extensions that allow you to adjust the lessons based on the needs of your students.
-ThinkGive offers standard 5-lesson, 12-lesson, and 16-lesson programs; but the schedule is flexible based on your needs.
+Each is accompanied by a 30-minute lesson plan containing activities, videos, discussion questions, and extensions that allow educators to adjust the lessons based on the needs of their students.
+ThinkGive offers standard program lengths of 12 or 16 lessons; but the schedule is flexible to meet educator needs.

-Curriculum Prompts (sample) 4th/5th grades Give to yourself Give to family Give to a friend Give your gratitude Give to a student in another grade Give to your community Surprise someone Give to someone you admire Give to the environment Give to someone you've never met Curriculum Prompts (sample) middle school Connect with yourself Give to a true friend Give to a student outside your friend group Challenge an assumption Really see someone Share your story Give an invitation Connect with a peer you'd like to get to know Support a cause that personally affects you Support a cause as an ally Challenge a belief about yourself
+Curriculum prompts (sample) ThinkGive elementary

+Give to yourself

+Give to family

+Give to a friend

+Give your gratitude

+Give to a student in another grade

+Give to your community

+Surprise someone

+Give to someone you admire

+Give to the environment

+Give to someone you've never met

+Curriculum prompts (sample) ThinkGive middle school

+Connect with yourself

+Give to a friend

+Give to a student outside your friend group

+Challenge an assumption

+Really see someone

+Share your story

+Give an invitation

+Connect with a peer you'd like to get to know

+Support a cause that personally affects you

+Support a cause as an ally

+Challenge a limiting belief